• Skip to primary navigation

 • Drain the water from the skillet and return the cooked carrots to medium heat.

-• Add 1 tbsp vegetable oil and sprinkle with barbecue seasoning.
-Cook, tossing occasionally, until the carrots begin to char in places, about 4 to 6 minutes.
+• Add the vegetable oil and sprinkle with barbecue seasoning.
+Cook, tossing occasionally until the carrots begin to char in places, about 4 to 6 minutes.

 To serve: